 When moving to SharePoint Online, you no longer need to concern yourself with controlling the workload implementation — instead, your IT team can focus on controlling its configuration.
 With the convenient, one-time, expert-led implementation that SharePoint Online handles, your IT team can reallocate time they used to spend on implementation and concentrate on building strong, strategic tools for the organisation.
 SharePoint Online simply abstracts the infrastructure, enabling you to focus on the solution.

 Cloud-based applications are here to stay.
-Most organisations that have moved to cloud have chosen to do so because they have recognised they need it for business agility and want the cost savings that come with it.
-Now that you have a better understanding of the productivity and collaboration that a move to the cloud provides, let us help you streamline the process.
-At Ballard Chalmers we have been pioneering in the Cloud since 1998 and our certified experts will happily guide you every step of the way – Contact us.
+Most organisations that have moved to cloud have chosen to do so because they recognised the need for business agility and cost savings that come with it.
+At Ballard Chalmers we have been pioneering in the Cloud since the very beginnings – our Azure experts will be happy to help you.
+Contact us.

 Content source: Microsoft